Client Assessment and Case Management

 Our Student Hubs are a great place to study, relax and find out more about how you can get the most out of your studies.

 Where can I study?

 TAFE Western Connect

 How will I study?

 Units of competency will be available on an online learning platform called Moodle (which you will need the internet to access).
 From the Moodle you will be able to watch webinars to receive course content, access a book of readings relevant to each unit, as well as access and submit the assessment events.
-Your online study component can be completed at a time that suits you, although you are provided with 12 months to complete all 10 required units.
-Your pace of study is as fast as you choose.
+Your online study component can be completed at a time that suits you.
+We anticipate it will take individuals 24 months to complete all 10 required units, as you will be balancing study with your current workload.
+Although, the pace of study can be quickened or slowed down depending on your individual circumstances.
 You will have access to a Training Advisor who is allocated to the course for any enquiries, feedback or support.
 This person will have regular contact with you to support you in completing the course.

 This program includes activities which are to be completed in your own time.